Stochastic Normalizing Flows for Inverse Problems: a Markov Chains Viewpoint: Stochastic MCMC and Langevin Layers

-The following theorem shows that a Markov chain $(X_0,...,X_T)$ with reverse $(Y_T,...,Y_0)$ and $Y_T=X$ is "perfectly trained" if and only if $P_{X_T}=P_X$ and the distributions $P_{X_{t-1}}$ and $P_{X_t}$ before and after any MCMC layer $\mathcal K_t$ are given by the stationary distribution ("equilibrium") of $\mathcal K_t$.
-In other words, in the case of a "perfectly trained" Markov chain, the distribution of $X_{t-1}$ before each MCMC layer $\mathcal K_t$ is the same as the distribution of $X_t$ afterwards.
+The following theorem shows that a SNF $((X_0,...,X_T),(Y_T,...,Y_0))$ with $Y_T=X$ is "perfectly trained" if and only if $P_{X_T}=P_X$ and the distributions $P_{X_{t-1}}$ and $P_{X_t}$ before and after any MCMC layer $\mathcal K_t$ are given by the stationary distribution ("equilibrium") of $\mathcal K_t$.
+In other words, in the case of a "perfectly trained" SNF, the distribution of $X_{t-1}$ before each MCMC layer $\mathcal K_t$ is the same as the distribution of $X_t$ afterward.
 Consequently, we can skip the MCMC layers in this case and still end up with the distribution $P_{X_T}=P_X$.